-And he continues, referring to the supposed implications of Rough Positive Egalitarianism:
+And he continues, referring to the supposed implications of rough positive egalitarianism:

 On this reading [of Rough Equality], in Z we have 999 relations of sufficiently big inequalities and hence negative value, whereas in Z' we have almost half a million relations of small inequalities and hence neutral value.
-So it seems that even on Arrhenius' intuition Z' is better than Z, even though the former contains no relations of equality.37
+So it seems that even on Arrhenius' intuition Z' is better than Z, even though the former contains no relations of equality.42

-It is important to note, though, that it is not the case that "in Z' we have almost half a million relations of small inequalities and hence neutral value".
-Sure, there are small inequalities between adjacent or close pairs in the progression and they might be of neutral value.
-But, as we pointed out above, the vast majority of the relations of inequality in Z' involve big and greater gaps than the inequalities in Z. Hence, we can conclude that also for those who adhere to Rough Positive Egalitarianism, there are very strong reasons to hold that Z' is worse than Z with respect to egalitarian considerations.
-The same reasons that support the ranking provided by Negative and Positive Egalitarians also apply for Rough Positive Egalitarianism.
+It is important to note, though, that it is not the case that 'in Z' we have almost half a million relations of small inequalities and hence neutral value'.
+Certainly, there are small inequalities between adjacent or close pairs in the progression and they might be of neutral value or even of positive value according to rough positive egalitarianism.
+The latter would count in favour of Z' being better than Z from an egalitarian perspective.
+But, as we pointed out above, the vast majority of the relations of inequality in Z' involve big and greater gaps than the inequalities in Z. Hence, we can conclude that also for those who adhere to rough positive egalitarianism, there are very strong reasons to hold that Z' is worse than Z with respect to egalitarian considerations.
+The same reasons that support the ranking provided by negative and positive egalitarians also apply for rough positive egalitarianism.